KenKundert/fvi/README.rst

 contain the pattern, and then opens only those files in vim.
 Use *N* to move to next occurrence of pattern and Ctrl-N to move to next file.

 Install on Unix systems by running ./install.
+Requires Python 2.6 or later or Python3.2 or later.

 Arguments
 ---------